srcery-colors/srcery-vim/README.md

-This project started as essentially a palette swap of [Gruvbox](https://github.com/morhetz/gruvbox) and all credit goes to the maintainers of that fantasic colorscheme.
-I wanted something a bit sharper, but I loved the syntax color choices of gruvbox.
+This project started as essentially a palette swap of [Gruvbox](https://github.com/morhetz/gruvbox) and all credit goes to the maintainers of that fantastic color scheme.
+I wanted something a bit sharper, but I loved the syntax color choices of Gruvbox.
 I also tried to make the theme as simple to use as possible, which was inspired by [Flattened](https://github.com/romainl/flattened).
 Other themes that influenced
 Srcery: